CzeleHub/TopRss/README.md

 # Future plans
 todo:
  - ~~add ungroup option (does not group processes with the same name)~~ IMPLEMENTED
- - add intelligent option (displays usage in appropriate unit based on individual process VmRSS size)
+ - ~~add intelligent option (displays usage in appropriate unit based on individual process VmRSS size)~~ IMPLEMENTED
  - add option to color the output
  - add options to customize coloring, color diffrent parts of the output, color based on some conditions
  - add option to print a separator between each printed process